cwchentw/lightweight-cms/themes/default/README.md

-# The Default Theme for mdcms
+# Default Theme for mdcms

 ## Synopsis

-This is the default theme for mdcms.
+This is *default* theme for mdcms.
 In addition, it serves as a template to create other themes.

 ## Warning